Pakistani Imran Khan ends defiance campaign and allows police to search suspects' homes - ExBulletin

 Pakistani Imran Khan ends defiance campaign and allows police to search suspects’ homes

-LAHORE, Pakistan (AP) Former Pakistani Prime Minister Imran Khan ended his defiance campaign on Friday, saying he would allow a police search of his home following allegations that he was harboring suspects wanted in recent violence during anti-government protests by his supporters. .
+Former Pakistani Prime Minister Imran Khan ended his defiance campaign on Friday, saying he would allow a police search of his home following allegations that he was harboring suspects wanted in recent violence at anti-government protests in his supporters.

-Khan, who faces around 100 lawsuits against him, also appeared in a court in his hometown of Lahore to seek protection from arrest in multiple terrorism cases authorities have raised against the top chief of the country’s opposition.

 He also condemned the days of violence in which his supporters attacked public property and military installations after he was dragged from a courtroom and arrested in a corruption case in the capital, Islamabad, last week .
 At least 10 people have been killed in clashes between his supporters and police across the country.